lzenner/mptweaks/README.md

 ---                by Lauriel                 ---
 -------------------------------------------------

-This mod requires BGEE, SoD, BG2EE or EET
+This mod requires BGEE, BG2EE or EET

-Multiplayer fixes for BGEE, SoD, BG2EE, and EET
+Multiplayer fixes for BGEE, BG2EE and EET